spraakbanken/korp-backend/tests/README.md

 The database user should also have the file privilege to load data from files.

+In addition, you can specify the database collation with a custom `pytest` command-line option:

+- `--db-collate=`_COLLATE_: Use _COLLATE_ as the Korp MySQL test
+  database collation.
+If not specified, use the default collation for the database character set specified in the Korp configuration variable `DBCHARSET`.

 If the test database cannot be created, tests using the database (fixture `database`) are skipped.